Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian Nagano Chardonnay シャトー・メルシャン 長野シャルドネ 2015

 Clean, light, discreet nose, a slight hint of wood (stainless steel + 6 months in new French barrels).
 Displaying a slightly floral, mineral touch on the nose.
 Soft, light, mildly buttery mouthfeel.
-Appeared woodier (oakier) in the palate than on the nose, with light toasted, buttery notes, but not heavy.
-Quite long finish somehow, but rather simple overall, yet satisfying.
-More expressive with the food than alone somehow.
-Well balanced here again, which compensated for the lack of complexity of this partly wooded chardonnay rather light on its feet.
+Appeared woodier (oakier) on the palate than on the nose, with light toasted, buttery notes, but not heavy.
+Exceptionally long finish but relatively simple overall, yet satisfying.
+Somehow, more expressive with the food than alone.
+Well balanced here again, which compensated for the lack of complexity of this partly wooded chardonnay, relatively light on its feet.
 Nice and refreshing, nevertheless, but it could have used a touch more of "je ne sais quoi", to make it more dense and appealing (in my opinion).
-The prawn was tasty, but maybe too flavorful for this wine, or was it the wine which was not strong enough to withstand the flavours of the prawn... (either way, this pairing was less a success compared to the 2 previous wines) (©LeDomduVin - May 02 2019)
+The prawn was tasty, but maybe too flavorful for this wine, or was it the wine that was not strong enough to withstand the flavors of the prawn... (either way, this pairing was less of a success compared to the 2 previous wines) (©LeDomduVin - May 02 2019)

 The 4th wine was